varigence/docs/bimlflex/user-guide/concurrent-development.md

 Use a single Metadata (BimlFlex) Database.
 The metadata database is a development resource and does not need to be provisioned per environment.
 It is only used by the development team.

 The BimlCatalog Audit and Logging database is used at run time by the loading process.
 This needs to be available as a separate database in each environment.
-As parameter and configuration values are stored in this database it is important that there is a separate database per environment.
+As parameter and configuration values are stored in this database there must be a separate database per environment.
 It is also important that they are backed up as required for audit trails and parameter integrity.

 ## Metadata Customers and versions